St George's, Hanover Square

-St George's, Hanover Square, is an Anglican church, the parish church of Mayfair in the City of Westminster, central London, built in the early eighteenth century as part of a project to build fifty new churches around London (the Queen Anne Churches).
+St George's, Hanover Square, is an Anglican church, the parish church of Mayfair in the City of Westminster, built in the early eighteenth century as part of a project to build fifty new churches around London (the Queen Anne Churches).
 The church was designed by John James; its site was donated by General William Steuart, who laid the first stone in 1721.
 The building is one small block south of Hanover Square, near Oxford Circus.
 Because of its location, it has frequently been the venue for society weddings.

 Ecclesiastical parish

 A civil parish of St George Hanover Square and an ecclesiastical parish were created in 1724 from part of the ancient parish of St Martin in the Fields.
 The boundaries of the ecclesiastical parish were adjusted in 1830, 1835 and 1865 when other parishes were carved out of it.
 The ecclesiastical parish still exists today and forms part of the Deanery of Westminster St Margaret in the Diocese of London.